The afterlife, before and after Jesus.

 All souls, therefore; are shut up within Hades: do you admit this?
 (It is true, whether) you say yes or no: moreover, there are already experienced there punishments and consolations; and there you have a poor man and a rich.
 And now, having postponed some stray questions for this part of my work, I will notice them in this suitable place, and then come to a close.
 Why, then, cannot you suppose that the soul undergoes punishment and consolation in Hades in the interval, while it awaits its alternative of judgment, in a certain anticipation either of gloom or of glory? ("A Treatise on the Soul", Chapter 58, Tertullian; parenthesis his)

 11. Consider that perhaps the oldest book in the Bible, the book of Job, has a believer who longs for that final resurrection.
-Job knew with certainty that he would be resurrected, have a new body, and in this resurrected state get to see God!
+Job knew with certainty that he would be resurrected, be given a new body and in this resurrected state get to see God!

 Job 19:25-27 I know that my Redeemer lives, and that in the end he will stand upon the earth.
 26 And after my skin has been destroyed, yet in my flesh I will see God; 27 I myself will see him with my own eyes - I, and not another.
 How my heart yearns within me!
 (NIV)